fictionco/fiction/@apps/docs/src/docs/intro.md

 ### Dashboard

-The true magic behind Factor is all about what we can add because of a standardized dashboard and data model.
-Because these are standard, plugins and themes can leverage this and implement all sorts of "CMS oriented" stuff.
+The real magic behind Factor is all about the dashboard and data model.
+Because these are standard, plugins and themes can leverage this to help you with "CMS oriented" functionality like user logins, page editing and so on.

-With the dashboard adding a new page to your app takes seconds.
-Adding a blog can be done in a few clicks.
-Not only that, it can all be edited in real time without worrying about rebuilding your site (as is done in JAMstack apps).
+With the dashboard, something like adding a new blog post takes seconds.
+No more worrying about rebuilding your app every time you need to make a change.

 ## Next Steps